blackpeps/dbmslab2023/10. Practise of SQL TCL commands Rollback, commit, savepoint/readme.md

 `COMMIT;`

 #### SAVE POINT
-Save points are like marks to divide a very lengthy transaction into smaller ones.
-They are used to identify a point in a transaction to which we can later roll back.
-Thus, save point is used in conjunction with role back.
+Save points are like marks dividing a lengthy transaction into smaller ones.
+They identify a point in a transaction to which we can later roll back.
+Thus, save point is used in conjunction with rollback.

 *Syntax:*

 `SAVEPOINT SAVEPOINT_ID;`

 #### ROLLBACK
-A role back command is used to undo the current transactions.
+A rollback command is used to undo the current transactions.
 We can roll back the entire transaction so that all changes made by SQL statements are undo (or) roll back a transaction to a save point so that the SQL statements after the save point are rolled back.

 *Syntax:*

-`ROLE BACK;` (current transaction that can be back)
+`roll back;` (current transaction that can be back)

-`ROLE BACK to save_point_ID;`
+`roll back to save_point_ID;`

 ## Questions